Peng-Protocol/Dexhune-P/Documentation/PairingFoundry.md

 ### Functions

 #### Setter Functions
-- **setProxyRouter**
+- **addRouter**
   - **Parameters:**
-    - `_proxyRouter` (address): Address to set as the proxy router.
+    - `router` (address): Address to add to the routers array.
   - **Actions:**
-    - Requires non-zero address.
+    - Requires non-zero address and that the router does not already exist.
-    - Updates proxyRouter state variable.
+    - Appends the router to the routers array.
+    - Emits RouterAdded event.
     - Restricted to owner via onlyOwner modifier.
+- **removeRouter**
+  - **Parameters:**
+    - `router` (address): Address to remove from the routers array.
+  - **Actions:**
+    - Requires non-zero address and that the router exists.
+    - Removes the router by swapping with the last element and popping the array.
+    - Emits RouterRemoved event.
+    - Restricted to owner via onlyOwner modifier.
+- **getRouters**
+  - **Actions:**
+    - Returns the current array of router addresses.
+  - **Returns:**
+    - `address[]`: Array of router addresses.
 - **setListingLogic**
   - **Parameters:**
     - `_listingLogic` (address): Address to set as the listing logic contract.